2020 Realauction Tax Certificate Sale Auction

 At the close of each batch, the auction software evaluates all bids with a valid budget/deposit and the certificate is awarded to the bidder with the lowest interest rate bid.

 It is the bidder’s responsibility to research properties prior to placing bids.

 Certificates with a 0% interest rate bid do not accrue interest, nor does the 5% minimum mandatory fee apply.

 What is a direct bid auction?
 What is a proxy bid auction?

-Direct bid auction - Auction participants place the lowest acceptable bid for a tax certificate, and if you are the lowest bidder, you will be awarded the certificate at the interest rate you bid.
+Direct bid auction - Auction participants place the lowest acceptable bid for a tax certificate, and if you are the lowest bidder, you will be awarded the certificate at the actual interest rate you entered.

 Proxy bid auction - Auction participants enter their lowest acceptable bid for a tax certificate.
 The auction system then checks all other bids and enters a bid on your behalf at .25% less than the next lowest bidder.
-The system stops entering bids on your behalf when you either win the auction or your lowest acceptable bid is reached.
+The system stops entering bids on your behalf when you either win the auction or your lowest acceptable bid is reached and you are outbid.

 Note: In some counties, if a 0% bid is placed, it does not use the proxy bidding system and the bid will be entered as a direct bid at 0% interest.

 Please visit the Buying Rules page to determine if direct or proxy bidding is utilized and how 0% bids are handled in this County.